 Speaking of beverages, I highly recommend the tequila tasting at Noble Corazon in Centro.
 They’re friends of mine, and they make some damn good tequila!

-Best Centro Restaurants and Bars
+Best Centro Puerto Vallarta Restaurants

 As the center of town, you’ll never go hungry or thirsty here.
 There are tons of places to choose from here to satisfy all tastes and budgets.